Making sure that a company has enough resources to complete its projects successfully is one of the primary objectives of a resource manager’s work.

 • projects have resource dependencies – e.g., if an employee takes a sick leave, it will affect more than one project;

-One of the ways to eliminate the negative impact of these factors is to plan resource capacity in advance, which will become the basis for making reasonable decisions.
+One of the ways to eliminate the negative impact of these factors is to plan resources’ capacity in advance, which will become the basis for making reasonable decisions.

 The main landmarks in the resource capacity planning process are as follows:

-1. Determine your workforce capacity (all the available employees you have and the number of hours they work; take into account public holidays, vacations, sick leaves, training, etc.).
+1. Determine your workforce’s actual capacity (all the available employees you have and the number of hours they work; take into account public holidays, vacations, sick leaves, training, etc.).

-2. Gain insight into all the current and upcoming projects.
+2. Gain insight into all the current projects along with the upcoming ones and understand project requirements.

 3. Forecast resource demand for these projects.